-BiColor LED Matrix.
-A couple of years ago, T. Garrow asked me what he could design and render on his 3D printer.
+BiColor LED Matrix. in the spring of 2014, T. Garrow (ACES '15) asked me what he could design and render on the 3D printer he received for Christmas.
 I suggested a double-sided jig that ACES could use to fabricate their own LED matrix and he did just that!
 A 'class set' of these jigs was impractical as the print time for a single one exceeds 2 hours.
-Fortunately, a company stepped in (Objex Unlimited) and printed two dozen for us recently, so the project is on for the first time!
+Fortunately, a company stepped in (Objex Unlimited) and printed two dozen for us in the spring of 2017, so the project was on for the first time!

 Take your time with this for better results.
 You may wish to review the numerous videos and tutorials available that describe how to construct and exercise 2D matrices and 3D cubes, both for the technique and the inspiration.
 For this task you will position the 16 bicolor LEDs into the jig you have been provided in, oriented in such a way that, when bent, sets of four longer leads overlap (since these a bicolor LEDs I hesitate to refer to them as anode and cathode).
 Solder each set of 4 together as in the photo, above right.
 At this point use a bench power supply set to 2V to confirm the integrity of all 16 LEDs.
 Make any adjustments to keep the leads as straight as possible.

 Next, we do the same with the shorter leads, soldering in sets of 4, at right angles to their longer counterparts.
 Note.
 To avoid the possibility of electrical shorting, short, narrow heat shrink tubing slid oved the potential problem areas.
 Click the photo above right to see an example of my use of clear tubing.
 Again, use 2V to test all 16 LEDs.
 I added a length of heat-shrink on the ends for additional support.

 If you've made it this far you have 8 accessible leads, perfect for PORTA manipulation of the ATtiny84.